-Overall it is a great compact saw for DIY and craft jobs.
-You get a lot bang for your buck in terms of power and features—a great option for beginners who feel intimidated by its bigger cousins.
+Overall it is one of the best compact saw models for DIY and craft jobs.
+You get a lot of bang for your buck in terms of power and features—a great option for beginners who feel intimidated by its bigger cousins.

 GALAX PRO GP766V Mini Circular Saw

 This compact circular saw is the cheapest one on my list.
 While it’s not a professional-grade tool, it has a lot of features the more expensive models have.
 Is it worth your attention?
 Let’s take a closer look and check what it has to offer.

 Same as the Tacklife, the

 The base plate, however, is thickened aluminum cast, which gives you more stability and durability.

 It comes with 2 blades, a rip fence, and a vacuum adaptor hose as well as Allen key for blade changing.

 What I like about this saw that it has a dust extraction port and vacuum the same as the more expensive saws.
 This will let you hook it up with a small shop vac and get rid of most of the sawdust.